Anglo-Saxons in Genghis Khan's Destiny

 Yesugaibaatur with his brothers chased Ekechiledu; they crossed seven ridges, but, not catching up with him, they returned back…(PALLADIY, arkhimandrit (Kafarov).
 1909-1910).

-Describing the same episode, another English translator of "The History" indicates that the appearance of the kidnappers was strange (odd), and the woman was unusually beautiful that can be understood in different ways (RACHEWILTZ, IGOR de.
-2015, 10).
-This unusual incident played a decisive role in the history of the Mongols.
-There is historical evidence that Genghis Khan was fair-haired and blue-eyed, but Rashid ad Din wrote that even all his descendants were "mostly blue-eyed and red" (RASHID-al-DIN, FAZALLAH: 49).
-Genghis Khan could inherit these traits only from his mother, for all Mongols are brunettes.
+This is a legend not devoid of imagination.
+Genghis Khan could inherit blond features only from his mother, for all Mongols are brunettes.
 However, blond hair and blue (gray) eyes are inherited approximately as a recessive trait controlled by a single gene, although sometimes they manifest in heterozygotes, as the gene corresponding to the dark hair does not always dominate (HARRISON G.A., 1968, 190).
-Accordingly, children will surely have these traits if the necessary genes were in the chromosomes of both parents.
+Accordingly, children will surely have these traits if the necessary genes are in the chromosomes of both parents.
 Therefore, it must be assumed that Hö'elün was already pregnant by Čiledü, also a blond, at the time of her abduction.
-The description of Hö'elün's abduction could only get into the "The History" from her words.
-Even its romantic nature speaks of this, but no one could come up with that the kidnappers were different than usual in appearance, and she just wanted to emphasize this circumstance.
-Thus, we can conclude that the Merkits were blond, just like the Anglo-Saxons.

 For various reasons, relatives and servants abandoned the orphaned family to the mercy of fate and drove all their cattle.
 Moreover, fearing the revenge of the growing Temüjin, they made several attempts to deprive him of his life.
 Need and persecution doomed the unhappy family to constant wandering "along the wild steppes of Transbaikalia".
 However, Hö'elün was a smart and strong-willed woman, she knew and found new ways to maintain the viability of the family, including the use of plant foods, which is completely not peculiar to the Mongols.
 Simultaneously, she brought up the boys to be courageous and enduring.
 The difficult childhood of Temüjin and his brothers is illustrated by dramatic: